petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/saml-admin.md

 **General**: Enables or disables the SAML SP or IdP and manages the required keystore.

-**Service/Identity Provider**: This tab manages basic and advanced configurations for the SP or IdP based on the selected SAML Role.
+**Service/Identity Provider**: Manages basic and advanced configurations for the SP or IdP based on the selected SAML role.

-**Identity/Service Provider Connection**: This tab manages connections to the SP (if SAML Role is Identity Provider) or IdP (if SAML Role is Service Provider).
+**Identity/Service Provider Connection**: Manages connections to the SP (if SAML role is Identity Provider) or IdP (if SAML role is Service Provider).
 There can be multiple SP/IdP connections.

 ## General Tab